 Access, Security, and Use of Third Parties

-Information regarding access to and security of data is contained in Administrative Procedures 3.407.
+Information regarding access to and security of data is contained in Red Flag Identify Theft Prevention Program 3.407.
 In general, oversight for data access and security is distributed throughout the college.
 Every department has some degree of access to personally identifiable data during the normal course of work, and each person who uses data is expected to:

 - Understand the nature of confidential information in their care